luisalvarez246/infra-as-code-lab-exercises-lcay/Session_4_Terraform_Tips_n_Tricks/README.md

 5. Now that we have created a lot of resources, you can utilise [terraform graph](https://developer.hashicorp.com/terraform/cli/commands/graph) to visualise how Terraform resolves dependencies across various resources, ensuring they are created in the proper sequence.

-6.Run the following commands to test deploying your updated solution:
+6. Run the following commands to test deploying your updated solution:

 ```
 terraform plan -var-file="dev.tfvars"